AggieSportsAnalytics/NBADraft/README.md

 ## 🥇 Key Features

 ## Webscrapping
-Through webscrapping we were able to get the data needed in order to make the right calls for where the player should land in the draft.
-By getting the players stats and how they preformed pre-draft and also getting previous draft results, we were able to use this information to help us create a machine learning model that can make an accruate prediction of the draft order and where each player should land
+Through web scrapping, we were able to get the data needed to make the right calls for where the player should land in the draft.
+By getting the players' stats and how they performed pre-draft and also getting previous draft results, we were able to use this information to help us create a machine learning model that can make an accurate prediction of the draft order and where each player should land

 <br></br>
 <img width="990" alt="image" src="https://github.com/AggieSportsAnalytics/NBADraft/blob/main/React/src/images/webscrapping.png">

 ## Sentiment Analysis
-By using ESPN Articles and researching around the NBA Draft, we were able to quantify words and through sentiment analysis, we were able to understand what each team was looking for coming into the NBA Draft and how they would approach the draft.
-By using previous years as a training model, we were able to understand how to match up the words of what the team wanted and see hoe they actually drafted and through this, we were able to understand how each team would draft.
+By using ESPN Articles and researching the NBA Draft, we were able to quantify words and through sentiment analysis, we were able to understand what each team was looking for coming into the NBA Draft and how they would approach the draft.
+By using previous years as a training model, we were able to understand how to match up the words of what the team wanted and see hoe they drafted and through this, we were able to understand how each team would draft.

 <br></br>
 <img width="990" alt="image" src="https://github.com/AggieSportsAnalytics/NBADraft/blob/main/React/src/images/sentimentAnalysis.png">

 ## Machine Learning: Naive Bayes
 When thinking of which specific model to use, we decided to use Naive Bayes as this is commonly used in recommendation systems and widely used for its efficiency and accuracy.
-The Selected Features that we used for each player was thier performance stats, player position, league.
-We then used the ML model to predict which “team need” category each player best fits in to as each team had a specific need coming into the draft.
+The Selected Features that we used for each player was their performance stats, player position, and league.
+We then used the ML model to predict which “team need” category each player best fits into as each team had a specific need coming into the draft.
 Through this, we matched players to teams based on their needs using the 2024 draft order.

 <br></br>
 <img width="990" alt="image" src="https://github.com/AggieSportsAnalytics/NBADraft/blob/main/React/src/images/naiveBayes.png">

 ## Frontend: React.js
-By using react.js and figma, we were able to come uop witha comprehensive user-friendly web application in where each player had thier own player card and through creating a hashmap, we were able to connect the backend csv file into the frontend with all of the players information an d hwere they would land in the draft.
-Using react.js allowed us to connect the frontend and backend seamlessly and be able to have full freedom in having a nice creative frontend that was engaing and useable.
+By using react.js and Figma, we were able to come up with a comprehensive user-friendly web application in which each player had their player card, and through creating a hashmap, we were able to connect the backend CSV file into the frontend with all of the players' information and where they would land in the draft.
+Using react.js allowed us to connect the frontend and backend seamlessly and be able to have full freedom in having a nice creative frontend that was engaging and useable.

 <br></br>
 <img width="990" alt="image" src="https://github.com/AggieSportsAnalytics/NBADraft/blob/main/React/src/images/reactjs.png">
 <br></br>

 ## 📁 Code
-When obtaining the NBA draft data fort all of the prospects for this upcoming draft, we used the draft express wesbite and parsed through their table in where they had all the information about the players in the draft and thier stats
+When obtaining the NBA draft data for all of the prospects for this upcoming draft, we used the draft express website and parsed through their table in which they had all the information about the players in the draft and their stats
 ```py
 url = 'https://www.draftexpress.com/rankings/Top-100-Prospects/printable'
 page = requests.get(url)